dxw/playbook/_guides/learning-and-development.md

   * Include weblinks and an estimate of the ticket, accommodation and travel costs (up to the maximum of £1,000, though you are welcome to pay the difference for more expensive events)
-* Once it’s approved, post in the #dxw-learning-and-development-bookings channel if you would like support with payment.
+* Once it’s approved, post in the #help-learning-and-development-bookings channel if you would like support with payment.
 You can also purchase yourself and make an expense claim
 * Think about sharing event with the rest of your team if it's something other